Dept. 3035

 CALI:

-The library can supply faculty access to CALI lessons.
-Lessons may be accessed on the Internet or on CDs provided by the library at the beginning of each school year.
+The library has passwords for faculty access to CALI lessons.
+The lessons may be located at http://www.cali.org.
 Some faculty link to CALI lessons from their TWEN sites for students' convenience.
-For assistance with access, contact the Electronic Services Librarian.
+For passwords, contact Tawnya.

 Classroom IT support:

-Our large classrooms are equipped with standard technology: laptop, projector, DVD/VHS recorder, microphones.
-To request equipment for smaller seminar classrooms, or to request assistance for technological problems in the classrooms, contact the IT office for the College, room 139, by email, or call 766-5734.
+Our large classrooms are equipped with standard technology: laptop, projector, DVD player, microphones.
+To request equipment for smaller seminar classrooms or to request assistance for technological problems in the classrooms, contact Edward in the IT office, room 139, by email, or call 766-5734.
 The library also has laptops to check out for travel or presentations.

-Librarians will be happy to create subject-specific bibliographies listing pertinent resources for your class.
-These can be added to your class web page or made available through another means.
-Electronic tutorials, available to students online, can be developed as well as in-class tutorials.
+Librarians will be happy to create subject-specific bibliographies listing pertinent resources for your class in print or electronically through LibGuides.
+These can be linked to from your class web page or made available through another means.

-Feel free to contact any of our librarians for more information on our services or questions about our resources.
+Feel free to contact any of us for more information on our services or questions about our resources.